 - Rougher surface finish.
 Blow molding can produce pronounced parting lines and a rougher surface finish — traits that may not always be desirable.

 Overall, blow molding is very suitable for the mass production of simple, inexpensive parts.
 However, its much higher tooling costs and rougher exteriors should be taken into account.

 Pioneer Plastics: On the Frontier of Plastic Molding Production

 There are many factors to consider when selecting the manufacturing process that will make your product come to life.
 Injection molding is an efficient, customizable way to produce the most complex product geometries, but design parameters, like material selection, must be considered carefully.
 For hollow parts where a part would fail, rotational molding allows for detailed features with minimal machining, but production rates can be slower, and the softer tools used may need to be replaced more often.
 Blow molding is highly effective for rapidly manufacturing simple, cost-effective designs, but the tooling costs are much higher — and still other methods like extrusion and compression molding are available.

-At Pioneer Plastics, our designers and engineers have extensive experience making plastic parts.
+At Pioneer Plastics, our designers and engineers have extensive experience molding plastic parts.
 We understand the manufacturing process, and can help you select the most efficient way to build your product.
 Contact us today, and we’ll turn your plastic design into a reality.